EXTERNSHIPS/PRO-BONO

 A. Externship Placements

 Two general types of placements are available for students.
 First, students can pursue part-time externship opportunities in various Public Service Externships during the summer, fall, or spring terms.
-Second, students can pursue full-time externship opportunities in either a Federal Judicial, Federal Agency, or West Virginia Supreme Court of Appeals Externship during the fall or spring terms.
-A brief summary of the placement options is outlined below.
+Second, students can pursue full-time externship opportunities with a federal judge, a federal agency, or the West Virginia Supreme Court of Appeals during the fall or spring terms.
+A brief summary of the placement options is provided below.

 Part-time Public Service Externships may be performed with government offices or agencies, the judiciary, legal aid offices, or other non-profit or public interest organizations performing legal work.
 Examples of approved part-time Public Service Externships have included placements with public defenders, prosecutors, judges, legal aid offices, general counsel of universities, general counsel of non-profit hospitals, state agencies, legislatures, and other non-profit or public service organizations.